 South Australia's Strategic Plan is comprised of 100 targets.
 These targets are specific and measurable and enable us to measure our progress towards achieving the Plan's visions and goals.

 Each target is reported on through this section of the website.
 Data has been updated as at December 2017.

 The proportion of South Australian premises with access to broadband services delivered by fibre technology meets the national average by 2020

 In 2011 this SASP target was modified to measure the proportion of South Australian premises with access to high speed services delivered by fibre technology to ensure alignment with the national figure (87 per cent by 2020) and based on the National Broadband Network (NBN) model at that time.
 In 2011 (the baseline year) 0.11 per cent of South Australian premises had access (but were not necessarily connected) to broadband services delivered by fibre technology compared with the national average of 0.14 per cent.

-* The new NBN policy will use a mixture of fibre to the premises, fibre to the node and existing Hybrid Fibre Coax (HFC) under a multi-technology model.
-Rural and remote areas will use new wireless and satellite broadband.
+(1) Curent federal NBN policy is that a mixture of fibre to the premises, fibre to the node and Hybrid Fibre Coax (HFC) fixed line technologies will be utlilised under a multi-technology model in urban populated areas.
+Rural and remote areas will use new wireless and satellite technologies.